India turns to corner shops, mobile phones for banking revolution

-NEW DELHI/MUMBAI (Reuters) - India is betting that mobile phone vendors, fuel stations and corner stores can help it put basic banking within the grasp of hundreds of millions of its poor people living beyond the reach of traditional bank branches.
+NEW DELHI/MUMBAI, Jan 26 (Reuters) - India is betting that mobile phone vendors, fuel stations and corner stores can help it put basic banking within the grasp of hundreds of millions of its poor people living beyond the reach of traditional bank branches.

 The clock is ticking down to a Feb.
 2 deadline for applications to set up so-called payments banks under new rules that would allow successful bidders to offer services such as remittances and deposits, but not loans.

-The regulations announced by the central bank, the Reserve Bank of India (RBI), reflect a realization that traditional banks alone can’t achieve the objective of financial inclusion championed by Prime Minister Narendra Modi.
+The regulations announced by the central bank, the Reserve Bank of India (RBI), reflect a realisation that traditional banks alone can’t achieve the objective of financial inclusion championed by Prime Minister Narendra Modi.

 In a four-month campaign to end “financial untouchability”, Modi has opened 115 million new bank accounts.
 Yet of those, 80 million have no money in them, underscoring the huge challenge he faces in delivering on his promise.